wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 A sample response:

-<pre>USAGE EXAMPLE during testing:
+<pre>   USAGE EXAMPLE during testing:
-   ./sample.sh -h -v -D -U -a -o -d
+   ./sample.sh -h -v -I -U -c -s -r -a -o
+When you're done: ./sample.sh -D -R
 OPTIONS:
    -h           to display this -help list
-   -v           to run -verbose (list space use and each image to console) -D           -Download installers
-   -U           -Upgrade packages
+   -v           to run -verbose (list space use and each image to console) -I           -Install brew, docker, docker-compose -U           -Upgrade packages
+   -c           -clone from GitHub
-   -n "John Doe"         GitHub user -name
+   -s           Use -secrets file in your user home folder -n "John Doe"         GitHub user -name
    -e "john_doe@a.com"   GitHub user -email
-   -p ""     Project folder -path
+   -p " "    Project folder -path
-   -R           -Reboot Docker before run
+   -r           -restart Docker before run
    -a           to -actually run docker-compose
-   -o           to -open web page in default browser -d           to -delete files after run (to save disk space)
+   -o           to -open web page in default browser -D           to -delete files after run (to save disk space) -R           to -Remove cloned files after run (to save disk space)
    </pre>

 The USAGE example shows the various parameters that need to be added to specific actions taken by the script.